meenulekha/tp/docs/UserGuide.md

 - `findevent meeting` returns `meeting 1` and `meeting 2`
 - `findevent lecture` returns `AI lecture`, `OS lecture`<br>
 - `findevent participant` returns all events for participants in the list

-### Exporting selected participants : `link`

-Produce a csv file with selected participants' contact information to provide to sponsor.
-The csv file will be saved in the selectedParticipants folder with the name list.csv.

 ### Clearing all entries : `clear`